aysharafiya11/Brazilian-Ecommerce-Data-Analysis/README.md

 **Aysha Rafiya**

-- Electronics & Communication Engineering Graduate
+Electronics & Communication Engineering Graduate transitioning into Data Analytics.

+### Technical Skills

+- SQL
+- MySQL
+- Power BI
+- Excel
-- Aspiring Data Analyst
+- Python
-- Skilled in SQL, Power BI, Excel, Python, and Data Analytics
+- Git & GitHub

 ---

+## 📄 License

+This project is licensed under the MIT License.

+---

+## ⭐ Support

-## ⭐ If you found this project useful, consider giving it a star!
+If you found this project useful or interesting, consider giving it a ⭐ on GitHub.